weebcyberpunk/weebcyberpunk/README.md

 I'm Double G, but you can call me GG, also known as weebcyberpunk.

 I like low level programming in C and high level programming in Python.
-Also, currently I'm learning Rust.
+Also, I'm currently learning Rust.

-My editor of choice is Vim/Neovim.
+My editors of choice are Vim and Neovim.
 You can check my configs [here](https://github.com/weebcyberpunk/nyanvim).
-Here are the plugins I wrote for them:
+Here are some plugins I wrote for them:
 - [run.vim](https://github.com/weebcyberpunk/run.vim)
 - [lf.vim](https://github.com/weebcyberpunk/lf.vim)

-I like to have beautiful and cute things, so my ricing my desktop is another hobby.
+I like to have beautiful and cute things, so ricing my desktop is another hobby.
 You can check my configs and my wallpaper collection here:
 - [suckless builds](https://github.com/weebcyberpunk/suckless)
 - [dots](https://github.com/weebcyberpunk/home)
 - [wallpapers](https://github.com/weebcyberpunk/Wallpapers)